projectceladon/celadon-documentation/source/getting-started/build-source.rst

 Prerequisites
 *************

-* A 64-bit development workstation running Ubuntu\* 18.04 (Bionic Beaver) operating system.
+* A 64-bit development workstation running Ubuntu\* 22.04 (Jammy Jellyfish) operating system.

-* One of the supported versions of python\*, either 2.7 or 3.5.6, with python 2.7 as the default.
+* Python supported version is 3.6+.
+This is mainly to be inline with latest repo command released by Google.

 * Around 350GB of free disk space on your workstation is required to checkout the source code and to store the build artifacts.

 .. note::
    #.
 Although Android\* is typically built with a GNU/Linux\* or macOS\*
-      operating system, we recommend you build |C| images on Ubuntu\* 18.04.
+      operating system, we recommend you build |C| images on Ubuntu\* 22.04.
       For setup instructions using other operating systems, refer to the `Establishing a Build Environment <https://source.android.com/setup/build/initializing>`_ section on the AOSP website.
    #.
 Also, note the `Android prerequisites <https://source.android.com/setup/build/requirements>`_ for build.